Spearin/fccw-docs/docs/userguides/making-mods/counter-art-elements.md

 - It must be saved as a PNG file with transparency

+!!! note
-**NOTE:** Making an image too large or small or misspelling the name can result in a game engine crash.
+    Making an image too large or small or misspelling the name can result in a game engine crash.

+!!! note
-**NOTE:** If you are planning to make new images, backing up the originals to a new location is advised.
+    If you are planning to make new images, backing up the originals to a new location is advised.